penang TRAVEL GUIDE

 DATES TRAVELLED | April 2019

 Penang is such an interesting mix of old and new with a ton of character which hasn't been gentrified thanks to George Town being a UNESCO historic site.
 It really feels like you have been transported to a place you have not seen anywhere else.
-Only in Penang did we see old school beat up cars from the 80's next to expensive European SUV's.
+Only in Penang did we see old-school beat-up cars from the 80s next to expensive European SUVs.
 Motorbikes hauled families of five and some were loaded upwards and outwards with more merchandise than a courier driver here in New Zealand could squash into their van!
 The fronts of buildings had gorgeous tiles and archways which looked a century old, and through the doors were oasis-like cafes and boutiques which could easily fit into the most hipstery neighbourhoods in New York City.
 The best food in Penang cost around $4 a plate or less, and it's served long past my bedtime into the wee hours of the night.
 At those prices, you'll get seated next to a fan if your lucky, but aircon, nope!
 The incredible food mixed with the humidity in the air is all part of the experience.

 Here you will see a diversity of religions and cultures, all living harmoniously side by side.
-By day you can visit the largest Buddhist temple in Malaysia and just before dusk, the beautiful sounds of prays fills the streets from the mosques.
-It's Asia, so it humid, but the sun felt hotter than any other country we visited on the continent, it felt like the sun back home...a burning kinda heat.
+By day you can visit the largest Buddhist temple in Malaysia and just before dusk, the beautiful sounds of prayer fill the streets from the mosques.
+It's Asia, so it was humid, but the sun felt hotter than any other country we visited on the continent, it felt like the sun back home...a burning kinda heat.
 My summer tan returned through the sunblock after only a few days.
 We hired a scooter and felt like we were the only tourists on one (unlike Vietnam and Bali) and I looked forward to rides from A to B so the breeze could cool us down.